People follow leaders who consistently see from the other person’s point of view

 Meaning

-At its core, this means that true leadership isn’t about authority; it’s about empathy.
+This means that true leadership isn’t about authority, it’s about empathy.
 It’s the ability to step into someone else’s shoes and genuinely understand their perspective, their motivations, and their challenges.

 Explanation

-Let me break this down a bit.
-I’ve seen this play out so many times.
-The leaders people actually *want* to follow, the ones who inspire real loyalty, are the ones who make you feel *heard*.
+The leaders people actually want to follow, the ones who inspire real loyalty, are the ones who make you feel heard.
 They don’t just issue commands from an ivory tower.
 They get in the trenches.
 They ask “What’s your take on this?” or “What’s blocking you?”
 And they actually listen to the answer.
 It’s a subtle shift from “I’m the boss” to “We’re a team.”
-And that shift?
+And that change?
 It’s everything.
 It builds trust at a fundamental level.
 When people feel understood, they feel valued.
 And when they feel valued, they’ll move mountains for you.

 Reading Level40